raryskin/evaluating_verb_DSM/README.md

 Code for evaluating different verb similarity methods.
 Compares Counterfitted Paragram word vectors and WordNet wu-palmer similarity to Human similarity rankings for verbs from SimVerb-3500 (Gerz et al., 2016).

-Must unzip the 7z file in word_vectors.
+## Brief intro
+SimVerb-3500.txt contains the original verb pairs and rankings.
+Must unzip the 7z file in word_vectors to use the counter-fitted paragram embeddings.
+Wordsim.py is the script used to calculate and organize the similarity scores for the word pairs for the different models, can be used to graph semantic networks.
+Analyses.R is used to process similarity score distributions, correlation & linear regression, and confusion matrices.

 ## Citations: